kglw-dot-net/phase1/songs/boogieman-sam.md

 > Well up jumped the boogieman.
 He stole from a punter, the exact shoes he wanted,
 > to carve holes in the floorboards and dance like a demon.
 > Boogie, boogie, boogie, boogieman with the room in his hand.
 > Causing mayhem 'cos he's the boogieman.
-Arms are flailing 'cos he's Boogieman Sam.
+Arms are flailing 'cos he's the boogieman.
 > Doing damage 'cos he's the boogieman.
 He's outlandish 'cos he's Boogieman Sam.
 > Boogieman Sam.
 >